Nonlinear damping effects for the 2D Mindlin-Timoshenko system

 Concerning the stability results of the system \eqref{IMT1}--\eqref{IMT3}, the most known ones are due to Lagnese \cite{lag2} where a bounded domain $\Omega$ with a Lipschitz boundary $\Gamma$ is considered.
 Moreover, the boundary $\Gamma$ is taken such that $\Gamma=\overline{\Gamma_0} \cup \overline{\Gamma_1}$ where $\Gamma_0$ and $\Gamma_1$ are relatively open, disjoint subsets of $\Gamma$ with $\Gamma_1 \neq \varnothing$.
 In addition to the aforementioned assumptions on the domain $\Omega$, Lagnese considered the equations \eqref{IMT1}--\eqref{IMT3} with the following boundary conditions:

-where $v=(v_1,v_2)$ is the unit exterior normal to $\Gamma$ and $m_1, m_2$ and $m_3$ denote the linear boundary dissipations given by with $F=[f_{ii}]$ is a $3\times 3$ matrix of real $L^{\infty}(\Gamma_1)-$functions such that $F$ is symmetric and positive semi-definite on $\Gamma_1$.
+where $v=(v_1,v_2)$ is the unit exterior normal to $\Gamma$ and $m_1, m_2$ and $m_3$ denote the linear boundary dissipation given by with $F=[f_{ij}]$ is a $3\times 3$ matrix of real $L^{\infty}(\Gamma_1)-$functions such that $F$ is symmetric and positive semi-definite on $\Gamma_1$.
 Lagnese \cite{lag2} proved that the undamped system is \textit{exponentially stable}, without any restriction on the coefficients of the system.
-Later, Munoz Rivera and Portillo Oquendo \cite{10} consider the system \eqref{IMT1}--\eqref{IMT3} with a boundary dissipation of memory type.
+Later, Rivera and Oquendo \cite{10} consider the system \eqref{IMT1}--\eqref{IMT3} with a boundary dissipation of memory type.
 They proved the exponential stability when the kernels own an exponential behavior and a polynomial one when the kernels are of polynomial type.
-Let us further mention some other interesting results as e.g. \cite{8}, the Reissner-Mindlin-Timoshenko system \eqref{IMT1}--\eqref{IMT3}, with frictional dissipations acting on the equations of the rotation angles, is not exponentially stable independently of any relationship between the constants of the system.
+Let us further mention some other interesting results as e.g. \cite{8}, the Reissner-Mindlin-Timoshenko system \eqref{IMT1}--\eqref{IMT3}, with frictional dissipation acting on the equations of the rotation angles, is not exponentially stable independently of any relationship between the constants of the system.